Ardacry/Prologistic/README.md

 # Prologistic
-A programming language that is designed for Propositional Calculus
+A programming language designed for Propositional Calculus